Mother of the Bride (2024 film)

 Mother of the Bride is a 2024 American romantic comedy film directed by Mark Waters and written by Robin Bernheim.
 It stars Brooke Shields, Miranda Cosgrove, Sean Teale, Chad Michael Murray, Rachael Harris, and Benjamin Bratt.

+Lana Winslow is surprised by her daughter Emma who returns from London with news of her impending Thailand wedding in a month's time and is further shocked upon learning her fiancé's father is her college sweetheart who jilted her 30 years ago.

 The film was released on Netflix on May 9, 2024.

 Plot

 After spending a year working for Discovery Resorts in London, Emma Winslow is thrilled when her boyfriend RJ surprises her with a proposal.
 She gladly accepts but worries about how her mother, Lana, will react, as it has just been the two of them since her father died when she was eight.

-In San Francisco, Lana Winslow, who leads a medical research lab, is surprised when Emma announces she won’t be going to grad school or job hunting but instead plans to start her own business.
-Emma explains she’ll receive a six-figure sponsorship for promoting Discovery and then shocks Lana further by revealing she’s getting married in a month at a resort in Phuket, Thailand.
+In San Francisco, Lana Winslow, who leads a medical research lab, is surprised when Emma announces she will not be going to grad school or job hunting but instead plans to start her own business.
+Emma explains she will receive a six-figure sponsorship for promoting Discovery and then shocks Lana further by revealing she is getting married in a month at a resort in Phuket, Thailand.
 Once assured Emma is certain, Lana expresses her happiness for her daughter.
 The wedding costs are covered by Discovery in exchange for publicity.

 In Thailand, Lana is joined by her best friend Janice and their Stanford friends, Scott and Clay, who recently married.
 Lana soon learns RJ is the son of Will Jackson, Scott’s brother and her ex-boyfriend from Stanford.

 Before dinner with Emma, RJ, and Will, Lana confides in Emma that Will ghosted her after graduation, prompting her to change her number and move away to avoid being hurt again.
-A geneticist, Lana worries RJ might do the same to Emma, but Emma reassures her he won’t.
+A geneticist, Lana worries RJ might do the same to Emma, but Emma reassures her not to worry.

 At dinner, Lana and Will agree to be matron-of-honor and best man.
-RJ thanks Lana for her cappuccino maker gift, while Will offers them his Tribeca condo.
+RJ thanks Lana for her cappuccino maker present, while Will gifts them his Tribeca condo.
 Later, Lana shares with Janice her insecurities about competing with Will.
 Meanwhile, Discovery’s brand manager, Camala, excludes Lana from much of the wedding planning to prioritize certain brands and designers.

-Janice arranges a date for Lana with Lucas Campion, a doctor from LA, after he helps Will when Lana accidentally hits him in the groin during a pickleball game with their Stanford group.
+Janice arranges a date for Lana with Lucas Campion, a doctor from LA, after he helps Will when Lana accidentally hits him in the groin during a pickleball game.
 However, she does not stay for very long during the date.
-The next day, Camala shows Lana the flamboyant, black designer dress she is to wear in the wedding.
+The next day, Camala shows Lana the flamboyant black designer dress she is to wear in the wedding.
 She reluctantly agrees to it, feeling the brand manager is taking away the joy of the wedding by imposing plans to make it into an event.